OWASP/ASVS/5.0/en/0x22-V14-Config.md

 ## V14.2 Dependency

-Note: At Level 1, 14.2.1 compliance relates to observations or detections of client-side and other libraries and components, rather than the more accurate build-time static code analysis or dependency analysis.
-These more accurate techniques could be discoverable by interview as required.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **14.2.1** | [MOVED TO 10.6.1] | | | | |